Alexander-Fransson/DefaultRustAxumBackend/README.md

 ```
 I also added the listener and axum server as well as the std::io::Error and from required for the question mark operators to work

-### 6. Create the list users route.
+### 6. Create the Create Get & Delete routes for user.
 maybe a rest api pattern...
 Jermy chone seams to have a clever architecture primarially split in a "web" layer and a "model" layer
 The "model" layer handles normalization, database communitation and security aka data access
 The "web" layer handles authentication and authorization.
 Theese names are somewhat standard however I find them to be too abstract, therefore I will call the model folder data_access
-Likewise I will call the web layer authentication
+Likewise I will call the web layer gate as it contains the routes and middlewares
 I moved the db_setup folder to the data access layer and created a dataaccess manager with an implemented new function that makes the migrations, resets the db and returns a connection pool that can only be used in the data access module.
-I created a user and a base module in the data access layer and began filling the user model with structs i belived was useful.
+This is done in in backend/src/data_access/mod.rs.
+I also created a function that creates data access managers to use when testing the future controllers
+I wanted to create a strong reusable foundation for the crud functions so I created a base controller trait in backend/src/data_access/base_crud.rs
+The base controller contains a const for the table name of the data base table that is to be interacted with.
+If the db name coresponded to struct names it could have been accesssed with a proc macro but this aproach gives more naming freedome.
+Than I started to create generic functions gor the get list create and delete functions.
+Theese take generic parameters arguments, the base controller and the response struct.
+The response struct should implement From row so that sqlx can map the intended response as well as Unpin and Send for the get requests that return a struct.

+To get the struct fields of the generic structs I created a proc-macro lib in the utils folder.
+This is done through cargo new name_of_create --lib.
+Than I configured the Cargo.toml file in backend/src/utils/proc-macros/Cargo.toml.
+Under lib I set proc macros to true and I added quote and syn as dev dependencies. syn turns binary streams into token trees and quote does the oposite.
+Than in backend/src/utils/proc-macros/src/lib.rs I created a derive type proc macro for the GetStructFields trait that does percisely that.
+Proc macros are basically macros that turn stuff into rust at compile time.
+The derive type lets you create custom Derives that implements stuff into structs with one word.
+They do however have to be linked to a trait in the main crate so I added the get struct field to a traits for proc macros folder under utils backend/src/utils/traits_for_proc_macros.rs
+You also have to specify the proc macro lib as a dependency by providing the create name and path in backend/Cargo.toml.
+This allows us to query the DB for struct specific fields simply by deriving the Get struct fields trait as shown in the get and list functions in base_crud.